Andrew4d3/building-microservices-notes/chapters/chapter-11.md

 ## Whent to use HAL, and when to use Swagger?

 If you’re using hypermedia, my recommendation is to go with HAL over Swagger.
-But if you’re using hypermedia and can’t justify the switch, I’d definitely suggest giving Swagger a go.
+But if you’re not using hypermedia and can’t justify the switch, I’d definitely suggest giving Swagger a go.